Xkzysheng/torchHAT/README.md

 # PyTorch version of Hyperbolic Graph Attention Network(HAT)
 PyTorch version of HAT (the original one is based on tensorflow).

-Dense version and without multi-heads attention.
+Dense version
+Support multi-head attention now! (in HATLayer&model.py)

 PyTorch version of the original tensorflow code of Hyperbolic Graph Attentation Networks (HAT): https://ieeexplore.ieee.org/abstract/document/9435103.